 - Learning how to access inexpensive Health Care;

 Moving to a new country as a Retiree can be a big culture shock – it can be difficult for the average person.
-But, investing your time in a Costa Rica Retirement Tour can provide you with all of the necessary information and contacts that you will need to adjust successfully to living in Costa Rica.
+But, investing your time in a Costa Rica Retirement Tour can provide you with all the necessary information and contacts you will need to adjust to living in Costa Rica.

 Fill out the form below to determine your residency category.
 Or click here!